So, how does for sale by owner work?

 Below is a list of options to consider when preparing your home for sale:

-- Take care of any necessary repairs: Take a walk through your home and look for the little things that potential buyers might notice.
+Take a walk through your home and look for the little things that potential buyers might notice.
 Is a lightbulb out?
 Does a patch on the wall need painting?
-Have you been meaning to fix the dripping faucet but haven’t quite got to it yet?
-“Most buyers want a home that’s in move-in condition,” so anything that you can do to prevent potential buyers from noticing the problems in your home will increase your chances of selling fast.
-It’s worth taking care of the little details, especially the things that won’t cost you much to repair.
+Have you been meaning to fix the dripping faucet but haven't quite got to it yet?
+"Most buyers want a home that's in move-in condition", so anything that you can do to prevent potential buyers from noticing the problems in your home will increase your chances of selling fast.
+It's worth taking care of the little details, especially the things that won't cost you much to repair.

 If, after reading this list, the thought of preparing your home for sale by owner is too overwhelming and time consuming for you, you could consider the option to outsource the task to someone who specializes in home improvement and/or staging.
 You could consider selling your home to an iBuyer because iBuyers typically purchase homes sight unseen, and that option could actually eliminate the need for home preparations altogether.